-.
-Term Definition Capital Expendi- ture The costs for acquiring and upgrading assets such as facilities, equipment, etc. that can be depreciated.
-Chemical Engine ering Plant Cost Index A typical index for adjustment of plant construction costs between the base year used in LCC and the reference year (e.g., in the literature).
-Cash flow Is a payment especially from one central bank account to another.
-It is mostly used to describe payments that are expected to happen in the future.
+Term Definition Capital Expendi- ture di- The costs for acquiring and upgrading assets such as facilities, equipment, etc. that can be depreciated.
+Chemical Engine- ering Plant Cost Index Is a payment especially from one central bank account to another mostly used to describe payments that are expected to happen if uture.
 Cradle-to-Gate Assessment including all stages from resource extraction to the factory gate Cradle-to-Grave Assessment including all stages from resource extraction to the use and disposal phase Data "Collection of facts or organized information, usually the results of observation, experience, or experiment, or a set of premises from which conclusions may be drawn.
-Data may consist of numbers, words, or images" [1] Data quality "Characteristics of data that relate to their ability to satisfy stated requirements" [2] Gross Domestic Product deflators A generic index for adjustment of a price or a cost between the base year used in LCC and the reference year (e.g., in the literature).
+Data may consist of numbers, words, or images" [1] Data quality "Characteristics of data that relate to their ability to satisfy stated requirements" [2] A generic index for adjustment of a price or a cost between the base year used in LCC and the reference year (e.g., in the literature).
 External costs "External costs are externalities, that are transformed into monetary values."
 [3] Externalities Externalities result from hydrogen production and use activities, when involved main actors generate negative or positive impacts by these activities on other actors and the impacts are not accounted for or compensated by the main actors.
 Functional unit Quantitative representation of the function of the system, which serves as reference for all the flows involved in the assessed system.
 Inflation rate An increase in the general price level of goods and services in an economy.
 Interest rate Is the price of money or capital expressed as a percentage.
 Levelized cost of hydrogen Discounted lifetime cost of building and operating a production asset, expressed as a cost per unit of hydrogen produced.
-Learning phenomena Reasons for decreasing cost with increasing volume of production.
-Different phenomena can be observed, e.g. learning-by-doing, learning- by-research.
-Location factor An index for adjusting a price or a cost between two different countries or regions.
-The location factor is a combination of sub-indexes related to facilities, labour, etc. An index that these sub-indexes are integrated into is often used.
-Learning rate Indicates how much production costs decrease with each doubling in the cumulative production.
+Reasons for decreasing cost with increasing volume of productic Learning Different phenomena can be observed, e.g. learning-by-doing, learning by-research.
+An index for adjusting a price or a cost between two different coor regions.
+The location factor is a combination of sub-indexes refacilities, labour, etc. An index that these sub-indexes are integration of sub-indexes are integrated by the sub Learning rate Indicates how much production costs decrease with each doubling in the cumulative production.
 Monetary valuation "Practice of converting measures of social and biophysical impacts into monetary units" [4].

 Multi-functional system System that originates more than one functional flow.
-Net present value Value of all future cash flows (positive and negative) over the entire life of an investment discounted to the present.
-Operational Expenditure The costs for operation such as labour, maintenance, chemicals, insurance, etc. OPEX is sometimes divided into variable OPEX that is proportional to or a function of operational parameters (e.g., production amount) and fixed OPEX that does not vary with the operation.
-Plant Cost Index A generic index for adjustment of plant construction costs between the base year and the reference year (e.g., in the literature).
+Value of all future cash flows (positive and negative) over the enti Net present value of an investment discounted to the present.
+The costs for operation such as labour, maintenance, or insurance, etc. OPEX is sometimes divided into variable OPI proportional to or a function of operational parameters (e.g., parameters) and fixed OPEX that does not vary with the operation Plant Cost Index A generic index for adjustment of plant construction costs between the base year and the reference year (e.g., in the literature).
 CEPCI is an example for a PCI.
-Power-law relationship Is a functional relationship between two quantities, where a relative change in one quantity results in a proportional relative change in the other quantity, independent of the initial size of those quantities.
-Real discount rate An interest rate adjusted to remove the effect of actual or expected inflation.
+Power-law relationship Is a functional relationship between two quantities, where change in one quantity results in a proportional relative charge other quantity, independent of the initial size of those quantities . tour wicoourit An interest rate adjusted to remove the effect of actual or expected inflation.
 Social discount rate Discounting future benefits and costs of public interventions Total cost of ownership Estimation of the expenses associated with purchasing, deploying, using and retiring a product.
 It is typically a consumer-oriented indicator, usually applied in the transportation sector.
 Variable cost Estimation of the expenses associated with purchasing, deploying, using and retiring a product.
 It is typically a consumer-oriented indicator, usually applied in the transportation sector.